rosiebabbra/music-brand-mentions/readme.md

 # Overview

-This project identifies the top luxury fashion brands most name-dropped by rap artists in 2019.
+This project identifies the top luxury fashion brands mentioned by artists in 2019.

 ### Technologies